How To Write A Novel

 For example:

-• The old chair groaned whenever people sat on it.
+- The old chair groaned whenever people sat on it.

-• My legs are crying for rest.
+- Her legs were crying for rest.

-• The sun smiled down at them from the sky.
+- The sun smiled down at them from the sky.

 Anthropomorphism